G. Sanjeeva Reddy

-Gongalla Sanjeeva Reddy (born 18 February 1930) is a politician and artist from Indian National Congress party and an ex-Member of the Parliament of India who represented Andhra Pradesh in the Rajya Sabha, the upper house of the Indian Parliament.
+Gongalla Sanjeeva Reddy is a politician and artist from Indian National Congress party and an ex-Member of the Parliament of India who represented Andhra Pradesh in the Rajya Sabha, the upper house of the Indian Parliament.

 Early life

 Gongalla Sanjeeva Reddy was born in Hyderabad to Narasamma and Achi Reddy.
 He received an honorary doctorate by Mahatma Gandhi Kashi Vidyapith, Varanasi (peacock terms).

 Early career

 Reddy joined the trade union movement as a young worker in 1948 and was elected general secretary of INTUC Hyderabad Branch in 1950.
 He was soon elevated as its president in 1954 which position he continues till today.
 In addition, he is also the president of premier national trade unions in electricity, tunnel, coal, health, medical, engineering, chemical, municipal, Cement workers, Steel workers, Cigarette and tobacco workers.
 Reddy was first elected to post of president, INTUC on 3 August 1994 from Shri G. Ramanujam when he was appointed Governor of Orissa in 1994 and since then he has been unanimously elected continuously.
 Reddy's popularity in international forum is well known.
 He was elected vice-president of international Confederation in March 1988 at Melbourne and he has since been re-elected continuously by the World Congress, the last one held at Copenhagen, Denmark, in 2018.
 He has attended ILO Conference in Geneva many times.